 Honestly, though, a lot of indoor growers – especially those in colder climates with less sun – should test placing their plant in a south-facing window.
 At the very least, see how it reacts first.
 You’d be surprised, but I’ve noticed that a lot of “indirect-light” plants seem perfectly happy in direct light.

 For many growers, a grow light (you may need to dim it with a sheer curtain) might be the best option for this Anthurium cultivar.
 Natural sunlight is usually better, but artificial light can do in a pinch.

 If you see burn marks with yellow spots, you’ll know your Crystal Anthurium is getting too much direct sunlight.
-On the other hand, if this plant doesn’t get enough light, its stems will become scraggly and leggy.
+On the other hand, if this plant doesn’t get enough light, its stems will become scraggly and leggy, and growth will slow.
 Proper lighting is one of the most important growth factors for crystallinum.

 Drooping and yellow leaves can indicate too much light, but they can also indicate a lack of proper fertility.
 See our section below on fertilizer.

 In terms of fertilizer, a diluted liquid orchid fertilizer that’s high in phosphorus is great for the Anthurium crystallinum, such as Espoma Orchid.
 A basic slow-release fertilizer can work well too.
 In the spring and summer, you should be feeding the plant every six to eight weeks at 1/4 to 1/2 strength.

 Some growers prefer organic fertilizers, but a chemical fertilizer works fin.